Account-Based Sales (ABS) is hardly a new concept, but today, many business leaders are giving it more than just a second look.

 - Current subscriptions etc.

-These personas represent the key stakeholders, influencers, and decision makers at your target enterprises.
+You need to clearly identify the personas that represent the key stakeholders, influencers, and decision-makers at your target enterprises.

 - Account executives